Pistol Carpați Md. 1974

-Pistolul calibrul 7,65mm Model 1974, also known as Pistolul Carpați, is a series of light semi-automatic pistols designed and manufactured by Fabrica de Arme Cugir of Romania.
-It was initially introduced as a side-arm for submachine gun equipped units of the Romanian Army and is currently issued as a self-defence weapon in the Romanian Police.
+The Pistolul calibrul 7,65mm Model 1974, also known as Pistolul Carpați, is a series of semi-automatic pistols designed and manufactured by Fabrica de Arme Cugir of Romania.

 Design

-Pistolul Carpați Md.
+The Md.
 1974 was designed by Întreprinderea Mecanică Cugir, currently Fabrica de Arme Cugir.
 Its construction is similar to that of the Walther PP/PPK semi-automatic pistol, but it is not a direct copy of it.

 The body is made of duraluminium.
 It works as a double-action weapon on the first shot and as a single-action weapon for subsequent shots.
 Rounds are automatically fed from the 8-round magazine and the weapon is self-arming.
 The barrel has four rifling grooves and is coated with a thin layer of chrome.

 Users

-Once the standard side-arm of the Romanian Police, Pistolul Carpați Md.
-1974 is currently being replaced in service by the Glock 17 semi-automatic pistol and serves only as a self-defense weapon.
-The Romanian Army still has stocks of this weapon, but it is no longer issued to servicemen.
-It is, however, still issued to some of the police departments.

-In July 2020 a new contract for the Romanian Police was started to be honored, and the Beretta Px4 Storm went into service.
-The first 5.000 out of a total of 25.000 units have already arrived in the country.